skeezicsb/PERQemu/PERQemu/Readme.txt

 3. Reading from the serial port is unreliable.

-Symptoms:  On Linux, reading data from a COM port (/dev/ttyS0) stalls unless output is transmitted (to prod the receiver).
-Windows and Mac serial devices seem to struggle less, but this isn't exactly "production ready."
-Flow control on all three platforms is unreliable and data may be garbled or lost.
+Symptoms:  In most versions prior to v0.9.x, PERQ RS-232 ports fail to work reliably with a host serial device.

-Workaround:  None, yet.
-This is largely due to serious deficiencies in the C#/Mono System.IO.Ports.SerialPort implementation that will require a reworking of the emulator's port handling.
+Workaround:  None.
+The emulator's port handling ran into serious deficiencies in the C#/Mono System.IO.Ports.SerialPort implementation that made use of the serial ports difficult or impossible depending on the platform and moon phase.

-Solution:  A complete rewrite of the SerialPort implementation is available in v0.9.0 (experiments branch); upgrade to the next release (likely v0.9.5, TBD).
+Solution:  A complete rewrite of the SerialPort implementation has improved operation across all platforms; upgrade to v0.9.5.

 4. PNX boot failure at DDS 142.